Andrew Wiedeman

-Andrew Dennis Wiedeman (born August 22, 1989) is a retired American soccer player, who played as a forward.
+Andrew Dennis Wiedeman (born August 22, 1989) is an American former professional soccer player, who played as a forward.

 Career

 College and amateur

 Wiedeman played college soccer at the University of California, where he earned numerous individual honors, including NSCAA Far West All-Region and All-Pac-10 first teams in 2009 and NSCAA third-team All-American, All-Pac-10 first-team selection, Top Drawer Soccer's Team of the Season, NSCAA Far West All-Region first team and Pac-10 all-academic second-team selection in 2008.
 He left college early to enter the 2010 MLS SuperDraft as a Generation Adidas player.

 During his college years Wiedeman also played with San Jose Frogs in the USL Premier Development League during the 2008 season and NorCal Lamorinda United in the National Premier Soccer League during the 2009 season.
 Wiedeman was also a four-year starter for the California High School Fighting Grizzlies, earning all-East Bay Athletic League Honors his Junior year.
 Wiedeman holds an Irish passport through descent.